-- Near the 1-mile mark, a short detour off the trail will take you to Banneker Historical Park & Museum, which has nature trails, archaeological sites, and living history areas re-creating the colonial farm and life of Benjamin Banneker, an African-American astronomer and farmer.
+- Near the one-mile mark, a short detour off the trail will take you to Banneker Historical Park & Museum featuring archaeological sites and a living history museum recreating the colonial life of Benjamin Banneker, an African American astronomer and farmer.

 - The Oella Ave. road crossing provides access to several shops including The Breadery, Jay’s Country Store, Trueth’s Butcher Shop and the Benjamin Banneker Museum.